arcadiapage/arcadiapage.github.io/_posts/2021-04-29-the-one-tip-that-made-me-a-much-better-infp-entrepreneur.md

 tags:
 - INFP & HSP
 - Creative Business
-- 'Season 1 INFP Entrepreneur '
+- Season 1 INFP Entrepreneur

 ---
 Starting a business or even a small side hustle can involve facing a ton of confusing questions.
 When thinking about my entrepreneurship journey, I had to find answers to questions like,  "What are people willing to buy?
 Who is my audience and where can I find them?
 How can I make sure that I enjoy creating this business?"